You may have heard of using Metamucil for diarrhea or constipation.

 Alternative stool bulking agents

-There are other high-fibre stool bulking agents that can be introduced into your diet, such as:
+There are other high-fiber stool bulking agents that can be introduced into your diet, such as:

 Citrucel (Methylcellulose) is another medication that functions the same as Metamucil due to its psyllium husk content (16).

-An alternative to fibre supplements to manage diarrhea includes antidiarrheal medications.
+An alternative to fiber supplements to manage diarrhea includes antidiarrheal medications.

-Metamucil is a fibre supplement containing psyllium husk, which can relieve IBS symptoms, including constipation and diarrhea.
+Metamucil is a fiber supplement containing psyllium husk, which can relieve IBS symptoms, including constipation and diarrhea.

-Remember that IBS is multifactorial, so working with a Registered Dietitian can be helpful to figure out which management techniques work for you.
+Remember that IBS is multifactorial, so working with a Registered Dietitian can be helpful in figuring out which management techniques work for you.

-Written by Leeona Lam MSc, ANutr and reviewed by Beth Willson Specialist Surgical Dietitian BSc Hons RD
+Written by Leeona Lam MSc, ANutr and reviewed by Kirsten Jackson BSc Hons RD

 Beth is UK HCPC Registered Dietitian who specialises in gastrointestinal surgery.
 Beth graduated from University of Surrey in 2020 with a degree in Nutrition and Dietetics.